-LogLevel LogDestination 3 x-syslog:///LOG_LOCAL0 radsecproxy features a semi- them the same descriptive na automatic prevention of routing loops for RADIUS connections.
+LogLevel LogDestination 3 x-syslog:///LOG_LOCAL0 automatic prevention of routing loops for RADIUS connections.
 If you define a client and server block (see below) and give ame, the proxy will prevent proxying from the client to that same server.
 Turn this feature on with: LoopPrevention On